-Today remains a popular day for marriage proposals and gifts of fine jewelry.
+Today remains a popular day for marriage proposals and gifts of bling.

-Nearly 20 percent of shoppers planned to give jewelry this Valentine’s Day, spending $4.3 billion total on such gifts, according to an annual survey by the National Retail Federation.
+Nearly 20% of shoppers plan to give jewelry this Valentine’s Day, spending $4.3 billion total on such gifts, according to an annual survey by the National Retail Federation.

-But are consumers protecting these gifts from the heart?
+But are we protecting these gifts from the heart?

-“Most consumers assume they have coverage for the jewelry under their homeowners or renters insurance, but they do not realize there are dollar limitations to the jewelry and coverage provided,” says Chris Rogers, senior insurance agent at Dupaco Insurance Services.
+“Most consumers assume they have coverage for the jewelry under their homeowners or renters insurance.
+But they don’t realize there are dollar limitations to the jewelry and coverage provided,” said Chris Rogers, senior insurance agent at Dupaco Insurance Services.

-Most homeowners insurance policies offer coverage for covered perils up to $2,500 for a collection of jewelry—and limit a single item to about $1,000, according to Rogers.
+Most homeowners insurance policies offer coverage for covered perils up to $2,500 for a collection of jewelry—and limit a single item to about $1,000, Rogers said.